JoyMitra/apps-4-vet-med/bse-a4vm/iphone/README.md

 2) Clone the repository onto a location in your computer (git clone https://github.com/santoslab/apps-4-vet-med.git)

-3) Go to the folder where you have cloned the repository and then click bse-a4vm-iphone -> bse-a4vm -> iPhone -> BSE.xcworkspace
+3) Go to the folder where you have cloned the repository and then click _bse-a4vm-iphone -> bse-a4vm -> iPhone -> BSE.xcworkspace_.

 4a.)
-If you only see BSE.xcodeproj (with no down arrow on the left) left side of the screen, you need to add the project into your workspace.
-Control click on BSE.xcodeproj click on add files to "BSE" and then select BSE.xcodeproj and click add.
-Make sure there is another BSE (with down arrow) file below BSE.xcodeproj
+If you only see _BSE.xcodeproj_ (with no down arrow on the left) in the left pane of Xcode, you need to add the project into your workspace.
+Control click on _BSE.xcodeproj_, select _add files to "BSE"_, select _BSE.xcodeproj_, and click on _Add_.
+Make sure there is _BSE_ entry (with down arrow next to it) below _BSE.xcodeproj_.

 4b.)
-If you have BSE (with down arrow) file with BSE.xcodeproj and pods files on the left side of the xcode then you can move to next step.
+If you have _BSE_ (with down arrow next to it) entry with _BSE.xcodeproj_ and pods files under it in the left pane of Xcode, then you can move to next step.

-5) Right beside the "Play" and "Stop" on the xcode make sure your scheme is BSE with the app icon and NOT anything else (with yellow suitcase icon).
-If it is click and select BSE.
+5) Beside the "Play" and "Stop" in Xcode toolbar, make sure _BSE_ is the currently selected scheme.
+It not, select _BSE_ as the scheme by clicking on the current scheme.

-6)On the right of the icon is the space where you selce the simulator/connected device to run the application.
-If you want run your application on a simulator click and select under iOS Simulators else select your device name.
+6) Click on the _BSE_ scheme to select the simulator/connected device to be used to run the application.
+If you want run your application on a simulator, select under an iOS simulator.

 7) At this point you are good to go.
 You click the "Play" button and the application will built and run on your selected device.

-SPECIAL INSTRUCTIONS FOR TESTING THE APPLICATION
+8) If you would like to run the tests in the project, click on _Project -> Test_ from the top menu

+9) If you would like to run individual tests, then
-8) Click in the down arrow beside BSE file (with blue icon) on left side of the screen to explore it and under that click BSE file (yellow Folder) and under that click down arrow beside BSEUITests (yellow folder) and then select BSEUITests.swift and open the file on xcode.
+  - Click in the down arrow beside _BSE_ entry (with blue icon) in left pane of Xcode to expand it.
+Now click on _BSEUITests_ and then click on _BSEUITests.swift_ to open it in Xcode.

-9) Scroll the file and look for the test fuction you want to test and click the emply diamond icon on the left of the name of the function.
+  - Scroll the file and look for the test fuction you want to test and click the emply diamond icon on the left of the name of the function.
 Make sure you have correct bulid devices on the step 5 and 6 above.
 As soon as you click the diamond icon xcode will built and run the test on your device.